 You should not entertain the fear of the opinion of people.
 It’s your life, not theirs.
 You may even be surprised that many are not even concerned about what you do or don’t do.
 You may just be a prisoner of your imagination.
 But even if they say anything negative, what about that?
 Proverbs 29:25 says, “The fear of man brings a snare, but whoever trusts in the LORD shall be safe” (NKJV).
-The New Living Translation says, “Fearing people is a dangerous trap, but to trust the LORD means safety.”
+The Living Bible says, “Fear of man is a dangerous trap, but to trust in God means safety.”

 Fear of success is another type of fear that makes people postpone doing what they are supposed to do.
 Don’t sabotage yourself because of fear of success.
 Are you saying failure is more attractive to you than success?
 Certainly not!
 Don’t stagnate your life because of any kind of fear.

 2. Self-doubt.
 This is related to fear.
 But in this case, the procrastinator does not believe in himself; he’s not sure of himself.
 He doesn’t believe he can do that thing now.
 He needs more time to be ready!
 He can say, “I know I’ll do it one day.”
 But one day is no day.
 Such a person can even set a specific time but when the time comes he shifts it again.
 The point is, he does not believe in his ability or capacity to do that thing.
 Unless he trusts himself to be able to do it, he may never do it till eternity.